 We want you to write code that will enable others, not only because of the features, but also because the quality will set the bar.
-Strong IT background, topped with several years of experience with various codebases in various environments.
+Strong IT background, topped with at least 2 years of experience with Python and/or various codebases in various environments.

 Your work conditions

 We encourage our people to work from home, so you must be comfortable with this idea: you will usually work 2-3 days on site and 2-3 days from home, depending on the project needs.